-Jamestown College has awarded the Melvin R. Arnold Scholarship to two high school seniors.
+University of Jamestown has awarded the Melvin R. Arnold Scholarship to two high school seniors.

 Marco Psihountas, Olathe, Kan., and James Young III, Newberry, Mich., were selected from high school seniors participating in an on-campus interview and examination process in February.
 The scholarship is valued at $10,000 over four years.

-Recipients of the Melvin R. Arnold Scholarship must major in either biochemistry or chemistry at Jamestown College, or minor in chemistry along with a major in biology, mathematics or a pre-professional science area.
+Recipients of the Melvin R. Arnold Scholarship must major in either biochemistry or chemistry at University of Jamestown, or minor in chemistry along with a major in biology, mathematics or a pre-professional science area.

 Melvin R. Arnold, a 1938 graduate of Jamestown College, spent his career as an international consultant in catalysis and synthetic fuels.
 He expressed pride in all Jamestown College students and was a significant donor to the College, establishing an annual chemistry scholarship in 1982.
 Through his estate, the Melvin R. Arnold Scholarship was established, with the first awards taking place during the 1997-98 academic year.